object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 that generate websites from documentation depend on you following the conventions.

-By convention, docstrings are delimited by three double quote characters.
+By convention, docstrings are delimited by three double quote characters (`"""`).

 Short docstrings
 ................